 That is where Roper and her colleagues at the clinic come in.

 “When people want to quit, people will come in,” Roper said, emphasizing a key point–finding motivation.
 “Without that motivation, it will not be possible.”

 For example, Roper worked with a man who said he did not want to quit because he liked smoking.
 She asked what he most valued.
 His response – his wife and daughter.
 Roper pulled out a slip paper and wrote “family” on one end and “smoking” on the other.
 His assignment, hang that note on the fridge and return in two weeks.
 He came back to Roper, having realized that family was the motivation he needed to quit.

-Resources are available to you at the Army Wellness Center and with Roper at the clinic.
-Nicotine replacements like gums, lozenges, and patches will help ease you off tobacco.
+Resources are available at the Army Wellness Center.
+Nicotine replacements like gums, lozenges, and patches can help with the transition.
 There are also medications for those cravings and Cognitive Behavioral Therapy (CBT) for stress and anxiety triggers.

 Reach out today.